Central processing unit: Instruction-level parallelism

 One of the simplest methods for increased parallelism is to begin the first steps of instruction fetching and decoding before the prior instruction finishes executing.
 This is a technique known as instruction pipelining, and is used in almost all modern general-purpose CPUs.
-Pipelining allows multiple instruction to be executed at a time by breaking the execution pathway into discrete stages.
+Pipelining allows multiple instructions to be executed at a time by breaking the execution pathway into discrete stages.
 This separation can be compared to an assembly line, in which an instruction is made more complete at each stage until it exits the execution pipeline and is retired.

 Pipelining does, however, introduce the possibility for a situation where the result of the previous operation is needed to complete the next operation; a condition often termed data dependency conflict.
-Therefore pipelined processors must check for these sorts of conditions and delay a portion of the pipeline if necessary.
+Therefore, pipelined processors must check for these sorts of conditions and delay a portion of the pipeline if necessary.
 A pipelined processor can become very nearly scalar, inhibited only by pipeline stalls (an instruction spending more than one clock cycle in a stage).

 Improvements in instruction pipelining led to further decreases in the idle time of CPU components.
 Designs that are said to be superscalar include a long instruction pipeline and multiple identical execution units, such as load–store units, arithmetic–logic units, floating-point units and address generation units.
 In a superscalar pipeline, instructions are read and passed to a dispatcher, which decides whether or not the instructions can be executed in parallel (simultaneously).
 If so, they are dispatched to execution units, resulting in their simultaneous execution.
 In general, the number of instructions that a superscalar CPU will complete in a cycle is dependent on the number of instructions it is able to dispatch simultaneously to execution units.